piashcse/ktor-E-Commerce/README.md

 - `git clone git@github.com:piashcse/ktor-E-Commerce.git`
 -  `Create a db in postgreSQL`
--  Replace you db name in `dataSource.databaseName=ktor-1.0.0` instread of ktor-1.0.0 in hikari.properties from resource folder
+-  Replace your db name in `dataSource.databaseName=ktor-1.0.0` instead of ktor-1.0.0 in the hikari.properties from the resource folder
 - `run fun main()` from application class

 ## 👨 Developed By